Guidance on LTT (schedule 13) relief for acquisitions involving multiple dwellings.

 - all the other transactions that are linked transactions, plus

-- so much of the chargeable consideration for any other linked transaction (whether or not relevant transactions) that is not included in either of the 2 amounts of consideration above, but that are attributable to for the same dwellings included in the calculations
+- so much of the chargeable consideration for any other linked transaction (whether or not relevant transactions) that’s not included in either of the 2 amounts of consideration above, but that are attributable to for the same dwellings included in the calculations

 ‘Total dwellings’ means the number of dwellings by reference to which the total dwellings consideration is calculated.

-Where relevant the taxpayer must also give consideration to the minimum tax amount as where the amount of tax calculated above, is less than that amount, the LTT payable based on these calculation is replaced by that amount.
+Where relevant, the taxpayer must also consider the minimum tax amount.
+If the amount of tax calculated above is less than that amount, the LTT payable based on calculation is replaced by that amount.

-There will be times when the transaction entered into by the taxpayer is one in which both dwellings and other residential property that are not dwellings for the purposes of this relief and/or non-residential property.
-In such cases the taxpayer can still claim multiple dwellings relief in relation to the consideration given for the dwellings.
+A taxpayer may on occasion enter into a transaction that consists of dwellings and/or other residential and non-residential properties.
+In such cases, the taxpayer can still claim multiple dwellings relief (MDR) in relation to the consideration given for the dwellings.

-The consideration given for the other property must be calculated separately and added to the tax that is applicable to the dwellings.
+The consideration given for the other property must be calculated separately and added to the tax that applies to the dwellings.

 LTTA/7040 Relief for transfers involving multiple dwellings: 'off plan' transactions